sebastian-adamo/sprint-app/README.md

 # Installation
 Clone the project repository to your local environment and navigate to the 'sprint-application' directory.

-Launch the application using ./gradlew bootRun.
+Launch the application using 'gradle bootRun'.

 You must change the 'application.properties' file to match your local MySQL database.